+That lovely photo of neatly stacked bales of hay?
+No, I did not stack them & I paid for delivery then directed the young man who delivered how I wanted them stacked.
 Remember that Helen Reddy song with the lyrics “I am strong, I am invincible, I am woman”?
-Well, as I get older, I ain’t quite as strong or invincible but definitely still a woman!
+Well, as I get older, I ain’t quite as strong or invincible and the 100+ pound bales I used to haul myself is now a task I delegate to others.

 Practical measures need to be thought of to make sure we CAN still do all the things we want to do with our horses.
 Barn chores aren’t always easy and things associated with horses are usually HEAVY.
 If you have to modify routines to keep you fit & in the saddle, by all means do so, and who cares what others think.
 Here’s some tips: